vosbek/jmeter-ai-bedrock/README.md

 ## 🗝️ API Configuration

-Feather Wand supports both Anthropic (Claude) and OpenAI APIs.
-You can configure either or both in your properties file.
+Feather Wand supports Anthropic (Claude), OpenAI, and AWS Bedrock APIs.
+You can configure any or all of them in your properties file.

 ### Anthropic API (Claude)